A snapshot overview of schools in Prague that are considered (although not necessarily chosen) by English-speaking expat parents.

 International School Prague (ISP)

-School adapted curriculum/ISP Diploma/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 900 pupils
+School adapted curriculum/ ISP Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 900 students

-Founded in 1948 (oldest international school in Prague) and on an impressive campus in a leafy suburb with students from over 60 nationalities.
-Long on Apple allegiance with four Mac computer centres and with sporting opportunities as a member of the Central Eastern European Schools Association (CEESA).
+Founded in 1948 (oldest international school in Prague), on an impressive campus in a leafy suburb with students from over 60 nationalities.
+Long on Apple allegiance with four Mac computer centres, also concentrating on sporting opportunities as a member of the Central Eastern European Schools Association (CEESA).
 Accredited by the New England Association of Schools and Colleges (NEASC) and the Council of Independent Schools (CIS).

 Park Lane International School

-Adapted National Curriculum for England and Czech programme/IGCSEs/IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 420 pupils
+Adapted National Curriculum for England/ Czech curriculum/ IGCSE/ IB Diploma/ SAT; ages 3-18; co-ed; day; independent; privately owned; 420 students

 The English College in Prague

-School adapted curriculum/IGCSEs/IB Diploma/Czech Maturita; ages 13-19; co-ed; day; independent; private non-profit; 370 pupils
+School adapted curriculum/ IGCSE/ IB Diploma/ Czech Maturita; ages 13-19; co-ed; day; independent; private non-profit; 370 students

-Owned by Nord Anglia and merged with the English International School in 2018.
-Classes taught in English with pupils from over 50 nationalities.
-On three campuses, VLastina and Kamyk providing pre-school and primary education up to 14 and IGCSE and IB courses at the Libuš centre.
-As at other Nord Anglia schools, Juilliard, New York collaborates on a performing arts programme.
+Part of the Nord Anglia Education Group and merged with the English International School in 2018.
+Classes taught in English to students from over 60 nationalities.
+On three campuses, VLastina and Kamyk providing pre-school and primary education up to 14, with a dedicated IGCSE and IB centre at the Libuš campus.
+As at other Nord Anglia schools, Juilliard, New York collaborates on a performing arts programme and there is a STEAM programme, developed together with the Massachusetts Institute of Technology.
+They also provide a bilingual English/Czech learning programme.